Zingzy/study-sync/README.md

-# Study Session 📚
+# StudySync 📚

 ## Overview

-Study Session is a web application designed to facilitate collaborative study sessions.
+StudySync is a web application designed to facilitate collaborative study sessions.
 Users can upload resources, chat with each other, and share their progress in real-time.
 The application ensures a seamless and interactive learning experience.

 ## Features ✨